OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 * The Seed
 * The Transmission (one for each)

-When a user wants to verify if her/his preferences haven't been respected, the audit log must be able to see that:
+When a user wants to verify if their preferences haven't been respected, the audit log must be able to see that:

 * all the parties commit to the Model Terms by signing the PAF data;